ana-albergaria/LAPR2-ISEP/docs/SprintD/US_16/US16_OverviewTestsAnalysePerformance.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "USX: XXX" since xxxxx.
+* There is a dependency to "US4: As a receptionist of the laboratory, I intend to register a test to be performed to a registered client." since the app needs to have tests in it, so that the company can have a performance and the Laboratory Coordinator can have an overview of the company tests.

 ### 1.5 Input and Output Data